julep-ai/julep/docs/getting-started/agents-quickstart.md

     // Let's give her some instructions
     const instructions = [
-        { content: "Answer with disinterest and complete irreverence to absolutely everything." }, { content: "Don't write emotions." },
+        "Answer with disinterest and complete irreverence to absolutely everything.", "Don't write emotions.",
-        { content: "Keep your answers short." }
+        "Keep your answers short."
     ];

     // Let's crank up the temperature to make her more creative and witty.